Why We're Here

 - Current theories & relevant research

-- Applied Polyvagal Theory in movement spaces
+- Applied Polyvagal Theory in movement and therapy spaces

-- Group safety in class settings
+- Group safety in movement and therapeutic settings

 2. Power & Abuse